 - Herbs and Spices

-Most doctors advise that yogurt replaces milk in the diet.
-Milk can harbor infection-causing bacteria and germs while yogurt and buttermilk have pro-biotic bacteria that help in digestion.
+Most doctors advise that yoghurt replaces milk in the diet.
+Milk can harbour infection-causing bacteria and germs while yoghurt and buttermilk have pro-biotic bacteria that help in digestion.

 Foods to Avoid

 Monsoons are the worst season to have green vegetables as they could contain worms and their larvae.
 Prefer to eat bottle gourd, snake gourd, cluster beans, and bitter gourd.